The per-occurrence limit is the most your insurance company will pay for a single covered loss under the terms of your policy.

 Many small business insurance policies limit the amount of money they’ll pay for a single incident.
 This amount or cap is known as a per-occurrence limit.

 Third-party liability policies (policies that cover lawsuits from people outside your business) usually have a per-occurrence limit.
-That includes general liability insurance and cyber liability insurance policies.
+That includes general liability insurance and cyber insurance policies.

 Per-occurrence limits are necessary for two reasons: